-Servicer Ability At closing Loan Administration Entities Involved in Loan Administration: Centralised at the head office Early Stage Arrears Practices Entities involved in Early Stage Arrears: Call Center / Dedicated collection staff at head office Definition of Arrears 1-2 days past due: Contact call 7-10 days past due: Special direct debit will be drawn 14 days past due: Dunning letter 85 days past due: Final legal dunning letter and threat of termination Face to face visits by external field agents Repossesion of the vehicle if necessary Data Enhancement in Case Borrower is Not Contactable: Use of credit bureaus, electronic phone books, investigation agencies ("Delta Vista"), Information given by neighbours/landlords Loss Mitigation and Asset Management Practices Transfer of a Loan to the Late Stage Arrears Team: After 90 days past due or in case of customer insolvency Entities Involved in Late Stage Arrears: Legal, field agents outsourced to third parties ("EOS"); staff at centralised head office Ratio of Loans per Collector (FTE): Not disclosed Time from First Default to Litigation /Sale: Approx. 4-5 months from first default to litigation Average Recovery Rate (on Vehicle): Not disclosed Channel Used to Sell Repossessed Vehicles: External vehicle auction company BCA Average Total Recovery Rate (after vehicle sale): Not disclosed Servicer Stability At closing Management and Staff Average Experience in Servicing or Tenure with Company: Senior servicing staff has more than 20 years of experience; average tenure is 6.5 years Training of New Hires Specific to the Servicing Function (i.e. excluding the company induction training): Work with experienced collector/servicer as a mentor/mentee system, learning on the job Quality Control and Audit Responsibility of Quality Assurance: Internal control system by department head IT and Reporting Frequency of Disaster Recovery Plan Test: Not disclosed
+Servicer Ability At closing Loan Administration Entities Involved in Loan Administration: Centralised at the head office Early Stage Arrears Practices Entities involved in Early Stage Arrears: Inbound Call Center / Dedicated collection staff at head offic Definition of Arrears 7-10 days past due: Special direct debit will be draw 14 days past due: Dunning lette 15 - 30 days past due: Contact Ca 85 days past due: Face to face visits by external field agent Repossesion of the vehicle if necessary Legal dunning lette Threat of terminatio Data Enhancement in Case Borrower is Not Contactable: Use of credit bureaus, electronic phone books, investigation agencies, Information given by neighbours/landlord Loss Mitigation and Asset Management Practices Transfer of a Loan to the Late Stage Arrears Team: After 90 days past due or in case of customer insolvence Entities Involved in Late Stage Arrears: Legal, field agents outsourced to third parties; staff at centralised head office Ratio of Loans per Collector (FTE): Not disclose Time from First Default to Litigation /Sale: Approx. 4-5 months from first default to litigatio Average Recovery Rate (on Vehicle): Not disclose Channel Used to Sell Repossessed Vehicles: External vehicle auction compan Average Total Recovery Rate (after vehicle sale): Not disclose Servicer Stability At closing Management and Staff Average Experience in Servicing or Tenure with Company: Senior servicing staff has more than 21 years of experience; average tenure is 7.5 year Training of New Hires Specific to the Servicing Function (i.e. excluding the company induction training): Work with experienced collector/servicer as a mentor/mentee system, learning on the jo Quality Control and Audit Responsibility of Quality Assurance: Internal control system by department head IT and Reporting Frequency of Disaster Recovery Plan Test: Not disclosed

-© 2021 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
+© 2022 Moody's Corporation, Moody's Investors Service, Inc., Moody's Analytics, Inc. and/or their licensors and affiliates (collectively, "MOODY'S").
 All rights reserved.

 CREDIT RATINGS ISSUED BY MOODY'S CREDIT RATINGS AFFILIATES ARE THEIR CURRENT OPINIONS OF THE RELATIVE FUTURE CREDIT RISK OF ENTITIES, CREDIT COMMITMENTS, OR DEBT OR DEBT-LIKE SECURITIES, AND MATERIALS, PRODUCTS, SERVICES AND INFORMATION PUBLISHED BY MOODY'S (COLLECTIVELY, "PUBLICATIONS") MAY INCLUDE SUCH CURRENT OPINIONS.
 MOODY'S DEFINES CREDIT RISK AS THE RISK THAT AN ENTITY MAY NOT MEET ITS CONTRACTUAL FINANCIAL OBLIGATIONS AS THEY COME DUE AND ANY ESTIMATED FINANCIAL LOSS IN THE EVENT OF DEFAULT OR IMPAIRMENT.
 SEE APPLICABLE MOODY'S RATING SYMBOLS AND DEFINITIONS PUBLICATION FOR INFORMATION ON THE TYPES OF CONTRACTUAL FINANCIAL OBLIGATIONS ADDRESSED BY MOODY'S CREDIT RATINGS.
-CREDIT RATINGS, DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
+CREDIT RATINGS DO NOT ADDRESS ANY OTHER RISK, INCLUDING BUT NOT LIMITED TO: LIQUIDITY RISK, MARKET VALUE RISK, OR PRICE VOLATILITY.
 CREDIT RATINGS, NON-CREDIT ASSESSMENTS ("ASSESSMENTS"), AND OTHER OPINIONS INCLUDED IN MOODY'S PUBLICATIONS ARE NOT STATEMENTS OF CURRENT OR HISTORICAL FACT.
 MOODY'S PUBLICATIONS MAY ALSO INCLUDE QUANTITATIVE MODEL-BASED ESTIMATES OF CREDIT RISK AND RELATED OPINIONS OR COMMENTARY PUBLISHED BY MOODY'S ANALYTICS, INC. AND/OR ITS AFFILIATES.
 MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS DO NOT CONSTITUTE OR PROVIDE INVESTMENT OR FINANCIAL ADVICE, AND MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS ARE NOT AND DO NOT PROVIDE RECOMMENDATIONS TO PURCHASE, SELL, OR HOLD PARTICULAR SECURITIES.
-MOODY'S CREDIT RATINGS, ASSESSMENTS AND OTHER OPINIONS AND PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING.
+MOODY'S CREDIT RATINGS, ASSESSMENTS, OTHER OPINIONS AND PUBLICATIONS WITH THE EXPECTATION AND UNDERSTANDING THAT EACH INVESTOR WILL, WITH DUE CARE, MAKE ITS OWN STUDY AND EVALUATION OF EACH SECURITY THAT IS UNDER CONSIDERATION FOR PURCHASE, HOLDING.
 OR SALE.